Apostle Paul: Passionate Discipleship

 - You can download and reprint free Participant Handouts if you're leading a class or small group.

-If you sign up now, you'll receive your first lesson on Friday, September 6, 2019.
+If you sign up now, you'll receive your first lesson this on the Friday after you subscribe.
 There is absolutely no charge for these e-mail lessons.

 Sign up now!